Migrant caravan on the move in southern Mexico

 Associated Press

-HUEHUETAN, Mexico (AP) — Several thousand migrants continued walking before dawn through southern Mexico Tuesday, covering ground before the heat of the day and while authorities showed no signs yet of trying to stop them.
+HUIXTLA, Mexico (AP) — Several thousand migrants walked on through southern Mexico on Tuesday, covering ground while authorities showed no signs yet of trying to stop them.

 Eymar Hernández Benavides was a state police officer in Venezuela.
 In January, his extended family, divided between Tachira and Barquisimeto, began a group chat on a messaging platform.
 For three months they aired their grievances — product scarcity, high food prices, constant electrical blackouts — and planned their exit.